s-mkokor/MeshRaDs-crazyflie-firmware/README.md

 See below for the original firmware provided by Bitcraze

 The following branches are currently used:
 * `measurment` --> contains a working firmware that can be used for RSSI measurments.
-Has no real Payload
-* `P2P_dev` --> experimental firmware that tried to send its position in the payload !!!
-Not Working !!!
+Currently broadcasts a Message every 250ms, that contains a Timestamp and the current position